Residence Hall Policies: ResLife Manual

 • If a student witnesses aggressive or disturbing behavior by an ESA, they should inform Hall Staff so this behavior can be appropriately addressed.

 Bicycles may not be kept anywhere inside academic or administrative buildings or in public areas of the residence halls not designated for bicycles.
-If all of the residents of a living unit agree, bicycles may be stored in students' rooms, apartments, and suites.
-Storage may only occur within the confines of the designated areas.
+If all residents of a living unit agree, bicycles may be stored in students' rooms, apartments, and suites.
+Storage may only occur within designated areas.
 Bicycles may not be locked to stairwells, handrails, or handicap access ramps.

-All bicycles should be registered with the Campus Police and each bicycle should be numbered.
+All bicycles should be registered with the JMU Police, and each bicycle should be numbered.
 This system of registration is now required to help prevent vandalism or theft.
 The Office of Residence Life is not responsible for lost or stolen bicycles.

 Students may not ride bicycles, skateboards, scooters (including electric/gas powered scooters), or other wheeled vehicles in residential facilities.
-The university will confiscate these items if improperly placed in any student housing.
-Students who are found to have caused damage inside of a residence hall as a result of riding any type of vehicle can be subject to disciplinary action including but not limited to referral to the Office of Student Accountability, paying restitution costs, fines, etc. Wall mountings to store bicycles are not permitted, and any damages caused by the storage or transportation of a bicycle/or other transportation device are the responsibility of the owner.
-Residents and their guests are responsible for cleaning up any mess resulting from a bicycle or any wheeled vehicle being brought into or taken out of a residence hall.
-Electric scooters may be brought in to residential facilities, however the charging of “Bird” or any other commercial electric scooter batteries is prohibited within residential facilities.
+The university will confiscate these items if improperly placed in student housing areas.
+Students who are found to have caused damage inside of a residence hall because of riding any type of vehicle can be subject to disciplinary action including but not limited to referral to the Office of Student Accountability, paying restitution costs, fines, etc. Wall mountings to store bicycles are not permitted, and any damages caused by the storage or transportation of a bicycle/or other transportation device are the responsibility of the owner.
+Residents and their guests are responsible for cleaning up any mess resulting from a bicycle, or any wheeled vehicle being brought into or taken out of a residence hall.
+Electric scooters may be brought into residential facilities; however, the charging of “Bird” or any other commercial electric scooter batteries is prohibited within residential facilities, personal electric scooters must be charged inside student rooms.
 Electric scooters may not be stored in common areas and the roommate should agree before the device is stored in their room.
-Motorcycles, mopeds, gas powered scooters and other motorized vehicles may not be brought inside the residence halls and must be parked appropriately.
+Motorcycles, mopeds, gas powered scooters and other motorized vehicles may not be brought inside the residence halls and must be parked appropriately outside.
 Students who violate this policy may forfeit their privilege to store their bicycle(s) and/or electric scooters within the residential facility.

-Due to concerns from the Consumer Product Safety Commission and guidance from the Virginia State Fire Marshal regarding the safety of hoverboards, James Madison University has decided to prohibit the devices and their chargers in all JMU-owned buildings including residence halls.
-Hoverboards may not be used, charged or stored in any JMU owned or leased building.
+Due to concerns from the Consumer Product Safety Commission and guidance from the Virginia State Fire Marshal regarding the safety of hoverboards, James Madison University prohibits the devices and their chargers in all JMU-owned buildings including residence halls.
+Hoverboards may not be used, charged, or stored in any JMU owned or leased building.

 Bulletin boards are designated for posting residence hall information and other similar items.
 All off-campus agents must receive approval from both the Director of the Madison Unions and the Associate Director of Residence Life to post notices on residence hall bulletin boards.